 5. Hiring less qualified people

-Lee Lacocca, a renowned US automotive executive states that he hires people brighter than him and then he gets out of their way.
-PMO leaders have been at fault at recruiting less talented people than themselves in fear of losing their position and respect.
-But smart managers know that bright people are needed to share their insights and strengthen the team.
+Lee Lacocca, a renowned US automotive executive, states that he hires people brighter than him and then he gets out of their way.
+PMO leaders are at fault at recruiting less talented people than themselves in fear of losing their standing and respect.
+But smart hiring managers understand that bright people are an asset and will strengthen the team.

-Less qualified candidates may become a liability for your organization by consuming resources and not producing appropriate results.
+Less qualified candidates may become a liability for your organization, consuming resources, time and ultimately not producing appropriate results.

 6. Rejecting overqualified candidates